ckdecember/nimbusbuddy/README.md

 pip install -r requirements.txt

 # Configuration
-A valid AWS account and proper passingn of credentials is required for this application to work.
+A valid AWS account and proper passing of credentials is required for this application to work.

 You can either set three AWS environment variables with the proper credentials or you can run "aws configure"